 In experiments with branch images, we compared the proposed HSSM+OC algorithm with the original HSSM [1].
-The proposed method resulted in significant improvements, i.e., 65% correct structure identification rate and 95% correct localization rate, in comparison to 43% correct structure identification rate and 79% correct localization rate of the previous method.
+The proposed method resulted in significant improvements, that is, 65 percent correct structure identification rate and 95 percent correct localization rate, in comparison to

+43 percent correct structure identification rate and 79 percent correct localization rate of the previous method.
 Some representative images are shown in Fig. 8.

-In experiments with hand images, we compared both of the proposed HSSM+OC and HSSM+OC+SEG methods to the original HSSM [1], to the chamfer-distance method [5], and to the enhanced chamfer-distance method (denoted here as chamfer-distance + orientations) that was used by Thayananthan et al. [6] for hand localization.
+In experiments with hand images, we compared both of the proposed HSSM+OC and HSSM+OC+SEG methods to the original HSSM [1] to the chamfer-distance method [5] and to the enhanced chamfer-distance method (denoted here as chamfer-distance + orientations) that was used by Thayananthan et al. [6] for hand localization.
 Some representative images are shown in Fig. 8.

-Since there are five fingers in a hand, and each finger can be extended or hidden, we need 32 fixed-structure models in the chamfer-distance method to represent all valid hand shapes.
-In contrast, a single HSSM suffices for modeling the entire range of variations.
+Since there are five fingers in a hand and each finger can be extended or hidden, we need 32 fixed-structure models in the chamfer-distance method to represent all valid hand shapes.
+In contrast, a single HSSM is sufficient for modeling the entire range of variations.
 For the chamfer matching method, "correct localization" means that the best response was obtained at the correct position (up to a displacement of half the size of the palm) and orientation (up to 45 degrees).
 "Correct structure identification" means that, in addition to obtaining correct localization, the best response was obtained by the correct fixed-structure model.
-Since the chamfer-distance method is not tolerant to large image-plane rotations, we evaluated it on 72 orientations of each test image.
+Since the chamferdistance method is not tolerant to large image-plane rotations, we evaluated it on 72 orientations of each test image.
 To achieve scale-invariant detection, each hand model was represented in 20 different scales.
-Hand localization using the chamfer-distance method took about 1-2 minute per image which included an exhaustive search over 72 orientations.
-As seen in Table I, our method was more accurate than both variants of the chamfer-distance method, in terms of both correct localization and correct structure identification.
+Hand localization using the chamfer-distance method took about 1-2 minute per image, which included an exhaustive search over 72 orientations.
+As seen in Table 1, our method was more accurate than both variants of the chamfer-distance method, in terms of both correct localization and correct structure identification.

-In branch and hand experiments, the object-clutter modeling lead to a significant improvement in both the correct structure identification rate and the correct localization rate, compared to the original HSSM method [1].
+In the branch and hand experiments, the object-clutter modeling led to a significant improvement in both the correct structure identification rate and the correct localization rate, compared to the original HSSM method [1].
 We should emphasize that the proposed method is also more general than the original HSSM method [1].
 This is because the results computed with the original method [1] were obtained by specifying, as input, the desired registration length for each image.
 In contrast, the proposed method performed a more difficult task, because the optimal registration length was unknown.

-We also demonstrate that, the HSSM+OC+SEG method produced more accurate results than the proposed HSSM+OC method.
-As shown in Fig. 9e-j, by constraining how many features may be successively observed in some state, the HSSM+OC+SEG method can improve over many incorrect structure identification or localization results of the proposed HSSM+OC method.
-Even for the correct structure identification results achieved by the HSSM+OC method in Fig. 9a-d, the HSSM+OC+SEG method produced more accurate results in identifying the locally matching features.
-For instance, the right side of the thumb in Fig. 9a-b and the right side of the wrist in Fig. 9c-d were localized more precisely by the HSSM+OC+SEG method.
+We also demonstrate that the HSSM+OC+SEG method produced more accurate results than the proposed HSSM+OC method.
+As shown in Figs. 9e, 9f, 9g, 9h, 9i, and 9j, by constraining how many features may be successively observed in a particular state, the HSSM+OC+SEG method can improve over many incorrect structure identification or localization results of the proposed HSSM+OC method.
+Even for the correct structure identification results achieved by the HSSM+OC method in Figs. 9a, 9b, 9c, and 9d, the HSSM+OC+SEG method produced more accurate results in identifying the locally matching features.
+For instance, the right side of the thumb in Figs. 9a and 9b and the right side of the wrist in Figs. 9c and 9d were localized more precisely by the HSSM+OC+SEG method.